loomio/loomio_help/content/about/_index.md

 Loomio is open source software, built by a worker-owned cooperative social enterprise.
 We are based in Aotearoa New Zealand, and are part of the [Enspiral Network.](http://enspiral.com/)

-We believe that more groups practicing effective, inclusive decision-making can change organisational dynamics at a global scale.
+We believe that more groups practicing effective, inclusive decision-making can change organizational dynamics at a global scale.
 Loomio exists to make it easy for anyone, anywhere, to participate in decisions that affect their lives.

 [Handbook](https://loomio.coop)